oliv6362/commit-gpt-exercise/README.md

 ## Prerequisites

-Make sure Ollama is running locally and that you have pulled an Ollama model, for example `gemma4:latest`.
+- Make sure Ollama is running locally and that you have pulled an Ollama model, for example `gemma4:latest`.
+- Miniconda, Anaconda, venv, or another Python virtual environment tool

 ## Installation

+Create and activate a virtual environment.

 Install Python dependencies: